w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/Git Guidelines.rst

 Make Local Changes
 ------------------

 #.
-Verify or set PyCharm to the master branch.
+Verify or set PyCharm to the master branch (should be in the very bottom right corner).

 #.
-Create a new branch with a name you substitute for <newbranchname> below.
+Create a new branch with a name you substitute for <newbranchname> below (can be done
+    manually in bottom right corner or in the terminal).

     ::